Resilience and Adversity

-My mother Joyce completed suicide with a gun when I was 20 months old.
+My mother Joyce died by firearm suicide when I was 22 months old.
 I grew up in a family that did not talk about it.
 For decades, neither did I. That silence shaped everything, my relationships, my ambition, the way I led, and the walls I built without knowing I was building them.

 When I finally told my story publicly, at the 2016 Democratic National Convention, something shifted.
 Not just for me.
 For the people listening.
 I learned that sharing the hardest parts of your life is not weakness.
 It is the most powerful form of leadership there is.